ShrinidhiDV/Task1/README.md

 Thank you for reaching out!

-I'm Jesna, and I’d be happy to assist with the functionality setup for your real estate website.
+I'm SHRINIDHI, and I’d be happy to assist with the functionality setup for your real estate website.
 Based on your requirements, we’ll create four dynamic pages: one each for apartments, houses, business centres, and land, with two connected filters for sale and rent.
 This will ensure a functional and streamlined user experience.

 Given the budget constraints, please let me know if you’d like to discuss further to align the requirements with your budget of $100000.

 Looking forward to your response.

 Best regards,
-Jesna
+SHRINIDHI